 When puppy jumps up on me for a kibble I am very still and the second he has four paws on the floor the kibble is popped into his mouth.

-When the puppies are outside we interrupt their game and call them to come.
+When the puppies are outside or in the living room we interrupt their game and call them to come.
 This teaches the puppies to sit in front rather than jumping on people and it begins to teach them recall.
 We call them as many times a day as possible and give them a kibble.
 Puppies who have had this experience many times during the first 6 months of life will reward you many times over by coming when they are called.

 Ouch!!
 Puppies begin to nip when they discover their teeth.
 It is hard to wear a dressing gown when the pupppies are around because the best fun for them is to grab hold of the hem with and go for a ride.
 Even though it is fun at first it gets tiresome fairly quickly.
 Whenever little puppy uses his mouth in an inappropriate way we do just what mummy dog does, we yell 'ouch' and stop moving.
 Some sensitiive puppies won't require you to do this very often.
 Other happy go lucky pups need a lot of demonstration.
 When we yell and stop the game we are telling puppy that he hurt us.
 He doesn't know that until he hears the response and sees you won't play any more.

-Often we move our hands around yelling stop stop which to puppy seems like a good game.
+Often people move their hands around yelling stop stop which to puppy seems like a good game.
 When puppy is doing something you don't want him to do stop the movement.
 Be a tree.

 It is time to let your inner drama queen emerge.
 If puppy bites your hand in play you must scream, howl, show that you are wounded and devestated.
 Most puppies will eventually notice that you are a pretty delicate creature.
 Subtlety is not very efective.